-The Clyde F. Boyles Greenway Trail extends 4.5 miles with additional phases planned.
+The Clyde F. Boyles Greenway Trail extends more than 5 miles.
 The trail is open to non-motorized traffic from dawn to dusk.
-Once completed, the trail will link residential neighborhoods with the Perkins Creek Nature Preserve, three city parks, and the riverfront.
+The trail links residential neighborhoods with the Perkins Creek Nature Preserve, three city parks, the McCracken County trail system, and the riverfront.
 Distance markers, shelters, and benches are located along the trail.
-Since the Greenway Trail plan was initiated around 2001, the cost to complete the 4.5 miles of trail including property acquisition is $2.262 million.
-The City is Paducah is grateful for the $1.259 million in State and Federal grants for the construction of the 4.5 miles of beautiful trail.
+The Greenway Trail plan was initiated around 2001.
+It links the following parks:

-Learn about the Greenway Trail and trail etiquette from Recreation Specialist Taylor Morsching in the following Paducah View video.
+Learn about the Greenway Trail and trail etiquette from Taylor Morsching with the Parks & Recreation Department in the following Paducah View video.

 The Clyde F. Boyles Greenway Trail is funded in part thanks to income from an endowment from the Boyles estate.
 Lanelle Boyles, who died December 31, 2005, bequeathed a portion of the estate to the City of Paducah to be used for walking and biking trails in memory of her husband, Clyde F. Boyles.
 The endowment is managed by the Community Foundation of West Kentucky, Inc.